wunderio/code-quality-old/README.md

 When a developer pulls a project containing code-quality:

-1. Running `composer install` will bring in new package and ensures git pre-commit hook by executing `install-update.sh`.
+1. Running `composer update` or `composer install` will bring in new package and ensures git pre-commit hook by executing `install-update.sh`.

 ## Usage